Yaskawa-Global/SmartPendantSDK/docs/en/intro-concepts.md

 ## Tools

 ...
-Note: The YRC Controller associates a Tool with each Position (e.g. the Tool that was active when it was taught).
-However, this is not currently provided by the API when accessing Position variables; though if a variable's Position is defined in a Tool CoordinateFrame will have the tool that defines the frame associated with it.
+Note: The YRC Controller associates a Tool with each saved Position (e.g. the Tool that was active when it was defined/taught).
+However, this is not currently provided by the API when accessing Position variables; only a Position variable defined using a Tool CoordinateFrame will have a tool that can be accessed by the API.

 ## Variables